irfaan-jamarussadiq/chess-2023/README.md

   - Checks whether the current piece is not the same color as another piece.
 Useful when checking if one piece can capture another.
 - `isFriendOf(Piece piece)`
   - Checks whether the current piece is the same color as another piece.
 Useful when checking if there is a friendly piece in the path of a move.

+### Board class
+Class that allows pieces to move on the board and performs some checks on whether the moves suggested are valid according to the piece's movement properties.

+#### Attributes
+- Map<Location, Piece> board
+  - Associates locations on the board (rank and file coordinates) with the pieces at those locations.
+  - Using a map takes up less space than a traditional 2D array since we do not need to allocate memory for empty squares.
+#### Methods
+- pieceAt(Location location)
+  - Returns the piece at the location specified.
+- movePiece(Location start, Location end)
+  - Performs a check on whether piece moving from start to end is a valid move, then moves the piece accordingly.